roadisfirst/calendar/README.md

 js, html

 Hi!
 Missed important meeting last friday?
-Forgot about your friend birthday?
+Forgot about your friend's birthday?
 This app is totally for you.
 With it's help you no longer need keeping in mind all important dates and events.
 Just put it down to your calendar.